wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.6.1 - 10/09/2013
+- Fixed date picker popup was appearing in the registration for all the extra fields below the date itself (thanks to Claudio)

 v2.6.0 - 03/09/2013
 - Added date picker support, extra field's type is called: 'date'
 - Fixed PHP warning 'Only variables should be passed by reference on line 959' (regressed on v2.5.2) (thanks to badarong for the patch)